EmuDeck/emudeck.github.io/docs/common-issues/steamos/index.md

 Gyro, through SteamDeckGyroDSU, now requires a few additional steps to enable in Game Mode.

-Visit the [SteamDeckGyroDSU](../../emudeck-application/steamos/emudeck-application-101.md#steamdeckgyrodsu) page to learn how to configure gyro.
+Visit the [SteamDeckGyroDSU](../../emudeck-application/steamos/emudeck-application-101.md#steamdeckgyrodsu) section to learn how to configure gyro.

 ***